mark-rootcs/CWM-API-Gateway-MCP/README.md

 - **Time Savings:** Quickly execute complex API calls without remembering exact endpoints or parameters
 - **Error Reduction:** Reuse successful API calls to minimize potential errors
 - **Adaptive Learning:** The system learns which API calls are most valuable to you
+- **Parameter Persistence:** Parameters and request bodies are stored for future use

 ### How It Works

-1. **Automatic Learning:** When you execute a successful API call, you'll be prompted to save it to Fast Memory
+1. **Automatic Learning:** When you execute a successful API call, you're prompted to save it to Fast Memory
 2. **Intelligent Retrieval:** The next time you use the same API endpoint, the system checks Fast Memory first
-3. **Parameter Reuse:** If you don't provide parameters for a call, the system uses those saved in Fast Memory
+3. **Parameter Reuse:** If you don't provide parameters for a call, the system automatically uses those saved in Fast Memory
 4. **Usage Tracking:** The system tracks how often each query is used and prioritizes frequently used queries

+### Fast Memory Functionality

+- **Automatic Parameter Suggestion:** The system will suggest parameters from Fast Memory if none are provided
+- **Usage Counter:** Each time a query from Fast Memory is used, its usage count increases
+- **Search Capability:** Search through your saved queries by description or endpoint path
+- **Prioritization:** Queries are displayed in order of usage frequency, with most frequently used queries at the top

 ### Managing Your Fast Memory